alex-gutev/live_cells_cpp/README.md

 That looks exactly like a normal variable definition.

-This can be used for example to print run a certain function automatically whenever a certain condition is met.
+This can be used for example to run a routine automatically whenever a certain condition is met.
 For example let's print a message to standard output whenever the sum exceeds `100`:

 ```c++
 auto watcher = live_cells::watch([=] {